hyperjump-io/browser/README.md

     Get the JSON compatible value the document represents.
 Any references will have been followed so you'll never receive a `Reference` type.
+* typeof(browser: Browser) => JRefType

+    Works the same as the `typeof` keyword.
+It will return one of the JSON types (null, boolean, number, string, array, object) or "reference".
+If the value is not one of these types, it will throw an error.
+* has(key: string, browser: Browser) => boolean

+    Returns whether or not a property is present in the object that the browser represents.
+* length(browser: Browser) => number

+    Get the length of the array that the browser represents.
 * step(key: string | number, browser: Browser) => Promise\<Browser>

     Move the browser cursor by the given "key" value.
 This is analogous to